The Court orders Mónica Oltra to stand trial against the opinion of the investigating judge

 "The Money Trail"

 Oltra has always maintained that the case stems from an operation orchestrated by major business figures and the political right.
 Specifically, she has cited Vox co-founder Cristina Seguí; former Valencian president Francisco Camps—one of the lawyers for the prosecution is Pablo Delgado, a business partner of the former head of the Valencian government—and Alberto de Rosa, then director of Ribera Salud—a company that held the concession for several hospitals—which the progressive government of the PSPV, Compromís, and Unides Podem brought back under public management.
-According to Oltra, it all stems from the businessman's discontent after the Valencian government reduced his opportunities to "profit from healthcare."
+According to Oltra, it all stems from the businessman's discontent after the Valencian government reduced his ability to "profit from healthcare."
 "In any political witch hunt, you have to follow the money trail," she stated during a debate in the Valencian Parliament.